Rally Legend Flying Finn Hannu Mikkola Dies Aged 78 - UrduPoint

 "Most knew Hannu Mikkola as a rally driver; I'll remember him as an amazing husband to my mom Arja, father to Vesa and me, and grandfather.

 "Thank you for everything dad, you set an incredible example for us to follow in life."
-Mikkola began his career at Volvo, won his first World Rally Championship race in a Ford Escort and secured his only championship with Audi.
+Mikkola began his career at Volvo, won his first World Rally Championship race in a Ford Escort and secured his only championship with Audi, his Quattro ushering in the four-wheel drive revoltion.

 He came close to winning his first title several years earlier, finishing runner-up to Bjorn Waldegard in 1979 and Walter Rohrl the following year.

-Mikkola would go on to join Mazda before he retired from motorsport in 1993.
+Mikkola would go on to join Mazda before he retired professionally from motorsport in 1993, with a career total of 18 wins on the WRC stage, the last coming in Kenya in 1987.

+Solberg, the 2003 world champion, tweeted: "Really sad to hear the news about Hannu Mikkola - he was a legend, a proper gentleman, a real Champion, and a great father to great kids.
+Sending all my condolences to his family and friends.
+RIP."